0xPolygonMiden/miden-base/docs/src/transaction.md

 The ability to facilitate both, local and network `Transaction`s, **is one of the differentiating factors of Miden** compared to other blockchains.
 Local `Transaction` execution and proving can happen in parallel as for most `Transaction`s there is no need for public state changes.
 This increases the network's throughput tremendously and provides privacy.
 Network `Transaction`s on the other hand enable autonomous smart contracts and public shared state.

 ---

-> [!Tip]
->
-> - Usually, notes that are consumed in a `Transaction` must be recorded on-chain in order for the `Transaction` to succeed.
-However, Miden supports **erasable notes** which are notes that can be consumed in a `Transaction` before being registered on-chain.
-For example, one can build a sub-second order book by allowing its traders to build faster transactions that depend on each other and are being validated or erased in batches.
->
-> - There is no nullifier check during a `Transaction`.
-Nullifiers are checked by the Miden operator during `Transaction` verification.
-So at the local level, there is "double spending."
-If a note was already spent, i.e. there exists a nullifier for that note, the block producer would never include the `Transaction` as it would make the block invalid.
->
-> - One of the main reasons for separating execution and proving steps is to allow _stateless provers_; i.e., the executed `Transaction` has all the data it needs to re-execute and prove a `Transaction` without database access.
-This supports easier proof-generation distribution.
->
-> - Not all `Transaction`s require notes.
-For example, the owner of a faucet can mint new tokens using only a `Transaction` script, without interacting with external notes.
->
-> - In Miden executors can choose arbitrary reference blocks to execute against their state.
-Hence it is possible to set `Transaction` expiration heights and in doing so, to define a block height until a `Transaction` should be included into a block.
-If the `Transaction` is expired, the resulting account state change is not valid and the `Transaction` cannot be verified anymore.
->
-> - Note and `Transaction` scripts can read the state of foreign accounts during execution.
-This is called foreign procedure invocation.
-For example, the price of an asset for the **Swap** script might depend on a certain value stored in the oracle account.
->
-> - An example of the right usage of `Transaction` arguments is the consumption of a **Swap** note.
-Those notes allow asset exchange based on predefined conditions.
-Example:
->   - The note's consumption condition is defined as "anyone can consume this note to take `X` units of asset A if they simultaneously create a note sending Y units of asset B back to the creator."
-If an executor wants to buy only a fraction `(X-m)` of asset A, they provide this amount via transaction arguments.
-The executor would provide the value `m`.
-The note script then enforces the correct transfer:
->     - A new note is created returning `Y-((m*Y)/X)` of asset B to the sender.
->     - A second note is created, holding the remaining `(X-m)` of asset A for future consumption.
->
-> - When executing a `Transaction` the max number of VM cycles is **$2^{30}$**.